cbush06/kosher/docs/reports/simple.md

 The `simple` format generates an HTML file that displays summary statistics followed by the results of each `*.feature` file, scenario, and step executed.

+The report displays the `project name` in the upper left-hand corner, summary statistics in the upper right-hand corner, and the date of test execution below those statistics.

+Next, it provides meta data about the project is shown.

+The final section of the report shows the statuses of feature files, scenarios, and steps.

 For the `*.feature` file:

 ```gherkin